gluppler/Kibble/README.md

 ### Column Routes

 #### `POST /api/columns`
 Creates new column in a board.
+Returns column with up to 50 tasks (non-archived) for performance optimization.

 #### `PATCH /api/columns/[id]`
 Updates column order (used for drag-and-drop reordering).